astricklandd/golfing-wizards/README.md

 ----
 Min.
 Acceptance Criteria
- workin in teams...whoa...3 or 4 (not 5)
+ workin in teams...whoa...3 or 4 (not 5) <br>
- each team make a single working app join a group for this on CNVS add in at least one "game" (like Charlie) from everyone put code/app somewhere's for cumbie to get it put your game stuff in a data file on your repo data goes to dom
+ each team make a single working app <br> join a group for this on CNVS <br> add in at least one "game" (like Charlie) from everyone <br> put code/app somewhere's for cumbie to get it <br> put your game stuff in a data file on your repo <br> data goes to dom <br>
 @barrycumbie
 Author